ProudHokori/Book-collection-project/README.md

       - Rating
       - Location
       - Cover
-   * app will show all filtered book in form of table on console.
+   * App will show all filtered books in a form of table on console.

         ![img_2.png](md/filter_page.png)

-###  Update book's details
+### ♥ Update book's details
-user can update book's detail in database.
+User can update book's details in database.
-   * have 2 features that user can use to update are
+   * This feature is capable of 2 things which are
-      - update whole book : used to update all details in that book but still use original ID
+      - updating a whole book : update all details of a book except original ID
-      - update specific detail : used to update specific detail, and the detail that can update are
+      - update specific detail : update a specific details which are
         - Status
         - Rating
         - Location